 “What the actual fuck?
 How hard is it to keep a fifteen year old boy from launching a goddamn space ship?”

 “Harder than the SFPD anticipated apparently,” said Teddy.
 It was just the two of them in the office.
-Vincent and Mitch were both off putting out fires.
+Venkat and Mitch were both off putting out fires.
 “No one actually put eyes on the ship itself.”

 “So instead of preventing him from launching, we prompted him to launch rushed and early.
 Great.
 Why didn’t you just have them arrest him.”